"The difference between success and failure in saving Ghana's frogs will come down to how much support the outside world provides."

 SAVE THE FROGS!
 Ghana Program Coordinator Sandra Owusu-Gyamfi with the local chiefs and elders.

-Our Squeaker Frog efforts have received funding from the Disney Worldwide Conservation Fund, the Conservation Leadership Programme, the Rufford Small Grants Foundation, the German-based Stiftung Artenschutz (Species Conservation Foundation), SAVE THE FROGS!
+Our Squeaker Frog efforts have received funding from the Disney Worldwide Conservation Fund, the Conservation Leadership Programme, the Rufford Small Grants Foundation, the German-based Stiftung Artenschutz (Species Conservation Foundation), the Mohamed bin Zayed Species Conservation Fund, SAVE THE FROGS!
 USA and generous donors around the world.
 We would also like to acknowledge the support of Professor William Oduro, Head of KNUST Wildlife and Range Management Department and the undergraduate students who formed part of the team.

 Less than 14 individuals of the West Africa's Krokosua Squeaker Frog are thought to survive

 Kumasi, Ghana, October 23, 2013 - After four years of intensive search for the Giant Squeaker Frog (Arthroleptis krokosua), a team of scientists from the nonprofit SAVE THE FROGS!
 Ghana found the critically endangered frog at Ghana's Western Region Sui River Forest Reserve.
 SAVE THE FROGS!
 Ghana Executive Director Gilbert Adum, who led the nine-member team that made the important discovery, says "we have looked forward to this moment for the last four years.
 We are excited about the discovery as this has given hope that we can save the Squeaker Frog from extinction."
 Students from the Kwame Nkrumah University of Science and Technology's Department of Wildlife and Range Management assisted on the expedition.